 Sykes is sure to bring her dynamic and invigorating vision to Shakespeare's familiar tale of the star-crossed young lovers.
 Juliet is the daughter of the respected noble house Capulet, whilst Romeo is the son of the noble house Montague, making them mortal enemies thanks to an age old blood feud.
 But the youngsters still fall deeply in love, spelling trouble and tragedy for all those involved.

 Opening night: 27 June 2020

 Seen Romeo and Juliet?
 Loved it?
 Hated it?

 Help your fellow London Theatreland visitors by leaving the first review!Write a review now

 Sound good to you?
 Share this page on social media and let your friends know about Romeo and Juliet at Open Air Theatre.

 Keep up to date

 I want email news and updates for events in my area!
 Read how we protect your data.

-Please note: The term Garrick Theatre and/or Romeo And Juliet as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Garrick Theatre and/or Romeo And Juliet and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Garrick Theatre and/or Romeo And Juliet and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Open Air Theatre and/or Romeo and Juliet as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Open Air Theatre and/or Romeo and Juliet and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Open Air Theatre and/or Romeo and Juliet and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.